Skip to main content

 Ironhorse

-Ironhorse was Randy's first band project since leaving Bachman Turner Overdrive in 1977.
-It was released in '79 coming a year after Randy Bachman had released his solo album Survivor.
+Ironhorse was Randy's first band project since leaving Bachman-Turner Overdrive in 1977.
+It was released in '79, coming a year after Randy Bachman had dropped his solo album Survivor.
 An album I bought, and tried super hard to like.
 It had a great cover though.
-In '79 BTO dropped their last album Rock n' Roll Nights an album I saw many times over the years and never bothered to pick up.
+Coincidentally in '79, BTO (their second album without Randy) put out their last album, Rock n' Roll Nights, an album I saw many times over the years and never bothered to pick up.
 I'm looking for it now, sigh.
-I opted to pick up Ironhorse, because I had heard "Sweet Lui-Luise" a grand total of one time on the radio, and I was hooked.
-This was classic Randy, and I was exited to hear what else was buried in the grooves.

 That's how I remember it.